4tiernan/mpc_energy/docs/ONBOARDING.md

 ---

 ## 4 Configuring the App
+Risk Acknowledgement:
+After reading the risks associated with use of this app in the readme, check this button to active the app.

 Enter your Amber API key, MQTT username and password and set the plant Solar PV DC, import and export limit with the values for your system.

 If you are noticing your main house, gateway or battery breakers are popping from over current, reduce the import/export limits to reduce the max power through these breakers.